-Salvora is the name of an island in Rias Baixas that gives the name to this wine.
-Salvora is produced from a single vineyard within the village of meano, Salnes subzone, which is the most northwestern zone of this Atlantic region.
-The wines produced under this winery (Rodrigo Mendez and Raul Perez) have the goal of showing Albarino under a different light.
-All these wines are fermented with its own indigenous yeast, aged in old wood vessels without controlling the temperature.
+Salvora, named after an island in Rias Baixas, is produced from a single vineyard within the area of Meano in the Salnes subzone, the most northwestern zone of this Atlantic region.
+Winemaker Rodrigo Mendez's goal with Salvora is to show Albarino in a different light.
+Salvora is fermented with its own indigenous yeast and aged in old wood vessels without controlling the temperature.
 Until the 1980s when stainless steel technology was implemented by all wineries, this is the way Albarino wines were made.
 Unfortunately, wines in this region are not made like this anymore.
 Rodri has brought back this traditional style of winemaking to produce uniquely special Albarino wines, such as Salvora.

-GRAPE: 100% Albariño.
+100% Albarino.
 Vines planted in 1905.
 Tended in sandy and granite soil at sea level.

-VINIFICATION AND AGEING: Salvora is fermented and aged in big old vessels of 600 lit for 12 months before bottling.
-During the entire process of vinification and ageing this wine is not chilled.
-100% of the yeast here is indigenous and the wine does not undergo malolactic fermentation.
+Salvora is fermented and aged in big old vessels of 600 liters for 12 months before bottling.
+During the entire process of vinification and ageing, this wine is not chilled.
+100% of the yeast is indigenous and the wine does not undergo malolactic fermentation.